injaneity/CS203-Kickoff/README.md

   - **Backend Changes**:
     - Runs jobs for each microservice to build and push Docker images to Docker Hub.
+    - Downloads data files for the RAG chatbot embedding.
-    - If applicable, downloads data from S3 and deploys to ECS with a forced new deployment if the service is already running.
+    - Deploys to ECS with a forced new deployment if the service is already running.
-    - Runs analysis jobs for microservices using `SonarQube` to ensure code quality and security.
+    - Runs analysis jobs for microservices using `SonarCloud` to ensure code quality and security.
   - **Frontend Changes**:
     - Builds the frontend, syncs built files to an S3 bucket, and invalidates the CloudFront cache for updated content delivery.
   - **Infrastructure (Terraform) Changes**: